Sustainability

 Management of Specified Chemical Substances

-*1 PRTR Act: A law that requires the release amounts of certain chemical substances into the environment to be monitored and reported to the government
+*1 PRTR system: A system established under the “Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof” that requires the release amounts of certain chemical substances into the environment to be monitored and reported to the government

 *2 Waste disposal: